Steps to getting married

 (Please see Legal Requirements for more details)

-We will also begin the process of designing and creating your ceremony, where I will provide you with resources containing selections and samples to assist you with this process.
+We will also begin the process of designing and creating your ceremony, where I will lead a Q&A session to obtain all the correct details and requirements.
+I will also provide you with resources containing selections and samples to assist you with this process.

 Getting married: Step 3

-I will prepare the first draft of your marriage ceremony, based on information you have provided and details we have discussed together, which I will forward to you for approval.
+I will prepare the first draft of your marriage ceremony, based on all the information and details we have discussed together, which I will forward to you for approval.
 You are welcome to contact me via email or phone as often as you like with any questions, additions, or amendments you may have.

 Getting married: Step 4